Email FacebookTwitterMenu burgerClose thin

 As their advisor, Stroup says your job is to help them plan the financial future they desire, whether that involves marriage or not.
 The same is true for non-LBTQ+ couples.

 If your financial advisor training didn’t touch on issues of inclusivity, it may benefit you to consider what you can do to foster and promote it in your business.
-For example, that may be something as simple as asking clients for their preferred pronouns or using gender-neutral messaging in your advertising.
+For example, that may be something as simple as asking clients for their preferred pronouns or using gender-neutral messaging in your marketing.

-At the end of the day your clients, whoever they might be, should feel comfortable approaching you.
+At the end of the day, your clients, whoever they might be, should feel comfortable approaching you.
 And they should be confident that you have the skills and expertise to help them reach their goals.

 Financial advisor-client relationships are transactional to a degree; you’re offering your services in exchange for a fee.
 But if you want to become a better financial advisor, it’s important to view them as more than that.